fermat01/Building-Machine-Learning-Pipeline-using-AWS-Glue-S3-EMR-SageMaker-Athena/README.md

 Before Starting this guide, you will need:

 - An AWS account (if you don't yet have one, please create one and [set up your environment](https://aws.amazon.com/getting-started/guides/setup-environment/))
-- An IAM user that has the access and create AWS resources.
+- An IAM user that has the access to create AWS resources.
 - Provided CloudFormation template
 - Basic understanding of Python and apache spark